-- A small travel backpack to carry the necessary stuffs.
-You don’t need to bring many clothes for bathing or anything.
-And if you have porters, they will carry stuffs for you.
-Nevertheless, in the way out to Phan Dung, you have to do yourself.
+- A small travel backpack to carry the necessary stuff.
+You don’t need to bring clothes for bathing or anything.
+And if you have porters, they will carry stuff for you.
+Nevertheless, on the way out to Phan Dung, you have to do it yourself.

-- Obviously that you need foods for energy to finish the trip.
-So consider this ones also.
+- Obviously, you need food for energy to finish the trip.
+So consider this one also.

-- Tent is necessary for the camping at night.
+- A Tent is necessary for the camping at night.
 Furthermore, you should bring a small camping blanket if possible to cover your back when lying down.
-A lot of small rocks on the mountain surface.
+A lot of small rocks on the mountain’s surface.

 - A flashlight for night use and a knife just in case.